 The Foundation Studies Course is a one-year full-time programme.

-The Foundation Studies Course currently has four streams:
+The Foundation Studies Course currently has six streams:

 To be accepted on the Foundation Studies Course you need:

-TOEFL Internet-Based Test (iBT) with an overall score of 61, and a minimum score of 17 in the reading and writing components
+TOEFL Internet-Based Test (iBT) with an overall score of 59, and a minimum score of 17 in the reading and writing components.

 The Foundation Studies Course will:

-The four streams of the Foundation Studies Course have a different programme, but English is a core element in all of them.
+Each stream in the Foundation Studies Course includes a different set of core subjects, but English is a fundamental element in all of them.

 If you opt for the Humanities stream, you will follow History, Psychology, French, Philosophy, Social Sciences and Communications.

-When you choose the Science, Engineering and ICT stream, you will study Mathematics and Physics, while if you decide on the Medical, Dental and Health Sciences stream you will study Human Biology, Biochemistry, and Anatomy (including Cell Biology and Genetics).
+When you choose the Science (Physics) and Engineering stream, you will study Mathematics and Physics.
+If you opt for the Science (Chemistry) one, you will study Organic and Inorganic Chemistry and Mathematics.
+If you choose ICT, you will study Mathematics, Physics and Computer Programming.
+Should you decide on the Medical, Dental and Health Sciences stream you will study Human Biology, Biochemistry, and Anatomy (including Cell Biology and Genetics).
 (For a detailed description of the content of the programmes of study, please refer to the respective Programme of Study).